Kenelm Foss: Early life and education

 He was born in Croydon, Surrey and studied art at the Wellesley School of Art and in Paris.
 He was, however, more interested in theatre and in 1903 made his first appearance on the London stage at the Royal Court Theatre.
 He then spent four years at the Glasgow Repertory Theatre producing plays and acting before returning to London to manage the Lyric Theatre in the Strand.

 Career and publications

-He directed the play Magic by G.K.Chesterton, which had been written specially for him in 1913, and which title was the caption to the Vanity Fair caricature of him on 17 December 1913.
+He produced the play Magic by G.K.Chesterton and which title was the caption to the Vanity Fair caricature of him on 17 December 1913.
 He then produced the first performance of Chekhov’s The Cherry Orchard in England and in Europe, after which he obliged to leave the theatre for a while when he contracted tuberculosis.

 In 1915 he began a new career as a film director utilizing the production techniques and acting skills he had learned in the theatre.
 Many of his films were made for Astra Films.
 Following a relapse of his illness, he was able to return to the theatre and in the early 1920s spent some time in New York City where he produced a play on Broadway starring John Barrymore.